cylc/cylc-admin/docs/proposal-new-output-syntax.md

   - if `foo` finishes without completing `x`, retain it in n=0 as *incomplete*

 - `foo:y?` means `y` is an *optional output* of task `foo`
-  - it is OK for `foo` to finish without completing `x`
+  - it is OK for `foo` to finish without completing `y`

 A task is incomplete if:
+- it finished executing without completing all required outputs
-- job submission failed and `:submit/submit-fail` was not optional
+- or if job submission failed and the `:submit` output was not optional
-- or it finished executing and did not complete all required outputs

 Abbreviated syntax for the default success case:
 - `foo?` means `foo:succeed?` (success optional)
 - `foo` means `foo:succeed` (success required)
-  - `foo` can still fail, but it will be treated as incomplete if it does

 Examples in trigger expressions:
 ```
 # trigger bar if foo completes x; otherwise flag foo as incomplete
 foo:x => bar

-# trigger bar if foo completes x; either way, don't flag foo as incomplete
+# trigger bar if foo completes x; but either way don't flag foo as incomplete
 foo:x? => bar
 ```

-### Notes
+### Notes and Caveats

 The same output can't be both required and optional.